Did you know?

 What you can do

-$65 will spay/neuter and vaccinate one cat
+- $65 will spay/neuter and vaccinate one cat

-$2,500 will cover a full day of surgeries
+- $2,500 will cover a full day of surgeries

-These funds will help buy:
+These funds help buy:

-Gas for transporting cats to surgery
+- Gas for transporting cats to surgery

-Feral cat traps
+- Feral cat traps

-Food for our feral food bank
+- Food for our feral food bank

-Project Warm houses
+- Project Warm houses

 Friends For Life is proud to have a group of dedicated volunteers who help locate cat colonies by walking neighborhoods and talking to residents.
 They set up traps and catch cats, transport them to be vaccinated and spayed/neutered, help them recover from surgery and drive them back to their home territories.
-Click here to volunteer.

 Friends For Life will teach you the basics and loan you traps.
 We will direct you to low-cost, sometimes free, options for vaccinations and surgeries.
 Caregivers who need support after TNR can get food from our feral food bank.
-Click here to access our Request Form for services and information.